ChilledCosmonaut/JourneyThroughSpace/README.md

-`Please edit this README to fit your project and keep it up-to-date with your concept paper, slides, and report.`
+`Please edit this README to fit your project and keep it up-to-date with your concept.`

+`All final deliverables (code, executable game, report, trailer and poster) have to be committed, tagged as final and pushed to your GitLab repository.`

 # GameLab Project Repository